top of page

 Sweden and Finland

 Both lead in A2A adoption.
 However, open-data management obligations slow down product innovation for banks and PSPs.
+Operators must adapt to these challenges to stay competitive.

 Brazil